Don't kiss babies: RSV nearing peak season in East Tennessee

 "I've literally had to step in front and say please don't touch her hands don't touch her face," said McKinney.

-She caught it as an adult last winter from Jalen, who got it for the second time in her young life.
+She caught it as an adult last winter from Jaelyn, who got it for the second time in her young life.

 RELATED: Doctors warn of respiratory virus affecting kids and adults